-It’s Little League season again, and if you’re a coach, there are 10 tips you should know to help keep your players healthy.
+It’s Little League season again, and if you’re a coach, there are 10 health tips you should know to help keep your players healthy.

-“The number one tip coaches should remember is that children are not miniature adults and shouldn’t be treated as such,” says Jim Rogers, a certified athletic trainer in Temple University Hospital’s sports Medicine Center.
+“The number one health tip coaches should remember is that children are not miniature adults and shouldn’t be treated as such,” says Jim Rogers, a certified athletic trainer in Temple University Hospital’s sports Medicine Center.

 “This may seem obvious, but many adults don’t realize children’s bodies can’t take the same amount of physical stress adult bodies can take.
 That’s because children are still growing and therefore are more susceptible to injury.”